turbot/flowpipe-mod-gcp-labels/README.md

 However, the above will only cater to exact matches on those strings.
 This means we may miss labels like `Password` or `ssh_key` as these labels are in a different casing or contain extraneous characters.
 To achieve better matching we can use patterns along with [supported operators](#supported-operators) in the format `operator:pattern`.

-This would allow us to write rules which match more realistic cirumstances and remove labels that contain `password`, begin with `secret`, or end with `key` regardless of the casing.
+This would allow us to write rules which match more realistic circumstances and remove labels that contain `password`, begin with `secret`, or end with `key` regardless of the casing.

 ```hcl
 base_label_rules = {